GoogleChrome/web.dev/src/site/content/en/blog/web-animations/index.md

 -- Is this right, below: --

-In the example above, you are denoting replaceable animations with `fill:forwards`, and can calculate exactly how many animations are being replaced by tallying up the count with each removed animation, using `anim.onremove` to trigger the counter.
+In the example above, you are denoting replaceable animations with `"fill:forwards"`, and can calculate exactly how many animations are being replaced by tallying up the count with each removed animation, using `"anim.onremove"` to trigger the counter.

 -- animation.commitStyles demo --

 There are a few new methods to take your animation control even further:

-- `animation.commitStyles` is a method used to update the style of an element based on the underlying style along with all animations on the element in the composite order.
+- `animation.commitStyles()` updates the style of an element based on the underlying style along with all animations on the element in the composite order.
-- `animation.onremove` - calls some custom JavaScript code when an animation is replaced.
+- `animation.onremove()` - calls some custom JavaScript code when an animation is replaced.
-- `animation.replaceState` provides a means of tracking whether an animation is active, persisted or removed.
+- `animation.replaceState()` provides a means of tracking whether an animation is active, persisted, or removed.
-- `animation.persist` marks an animation as non-replaceable.
-Persisting an animation is useful when used with animation compositing modes, such as add.
+- `animation.persist()` marks an animation as non-replaceable.
+Persisting an animation is useful when used with animation compositing modes, such as "add".

 ## Dynamic Interactions with Partial Keyframes